-Click here to read letter from Vice President Biden supporting Stuttering Awareness Week
+Click here to read letter from former Vice President Biden supporting Stuttering Awareness Week

 As a current presidential candidate and former Vice President of the United States, Joe Biden is required to speak in public at high-profile events more often than most.
 It’s no secret that Vice President Biden has struggled with a stutter throughout his life, but it makes it all the more impressive and inspiring that he has risen to the second-highest office you can possibly hold in the United States.

 Joseph Robinette Biden, Jr., was born November 20, 1942, in Scranton, Pennsylvania, the first of four siblings.
 In 1953, the Biden family moved from Pennsylvania to Claymont, Delaware.
 He went on to graduate from the University of Delaware and Syracuse Law School.
 At age 29, he became one of the youngest people ever elected to the United States Senate.